tamphamdev/learn-aws-saa-c03/sections/20.Databases/index.md

 - Support IAM Authentication, integration with Secrets Manager
 - RDS Custom for access to and customize the underlying instance (Oracle & SQL Server)
 - **Use cases**: Store relational datasets (RDBMS / OLTP), perform SQL queries, transactions

+## Amazon Aurora

+- Compatible API for PostgreSQL / MySQL, separation of storage and compute
+- Storage: data is stored in 6 replicas, across 3 AZ - highly available, self-healing, auto-scaling
+- Compute: Cluster of DB Instance across multiple AZ, auto-scaling of Read Replicas
+- Cluster: Custom endpoints for writer and reader DB instances
+- Same security / monitoring / maintenance features as RDS
+- Know the backup & restore options for Aurora
+- **Aurora Serverless** - for unpredictable / intermittent workloads, no capacity plaining
+- **Aurora Multi-Master** - for continuous writes failover (high write availability)
+- **Aurora Global**: yup to 16 DB Read Instances in each region, < 1 second storage replication
+- **Aurora Machine Learning**: perform ML using SageMaker & Comprehend on Aurora
+- **Aurora Database Cloning**: new cluster from existing one, faster than restoring a snapshot
+- **Use cases**: same as RDS, but with less maintenance / more flexibility / more performance / more features